sachinkr91/api-rest-meetings/libs/java/README.md

         //access_token.setApiKeyPrefix("Token");

         AuthenticationApi apiInstance = new AuthenticationApi();
+        Integer userId = 56; // Integer | The ID of the user of interest.
+This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.
-        GrantRequestClient grantRequestClient = new GrantRequestClient(); // GrantRequestClient | Contains information about the type of grant you are requesting. try {
+        Application application = new Application(); // Application | The information about the new client application. try {
-            GrantClient result = apiInstance.getTokenByClient(grantRequestClient);
+            Application result = apiInstance.createClientApplication(userId, application);
             System.out.println(result);
         } catch (ApiException e) {
-            System.err.println("Exception when calling AuthenticationApi#getTokenByClient");
+            System.err.println("Exception when calling AuthenticationApi#createClientApplication");
             e.printStackTrace();
         }
     }